learnbin.net nav logo

 Optical properties

-Polymethyl-Methacrylate is a clear and optically transparent thermoplastic.
+Polymethyl-methacrylate is a clear and optically transparent thermoplastic.
 The amorphous nature of PMMA gives the transparent nature itself.

 Polymethyl methacrylate absorbs a small amount of light.
 But for normal incident light, it shows about 4% reflection at each polymer-air interface.
 The transmission of normal light through a parallel sheet of PMMA is free from any deformations.
 That means it is transparent.